 \subsubsection{Impacts of Attacks and Mitigation on Trust}

-Similar to other attacks, the impact of spam on harassment on trust in online communities is to harm the belief that other individuals online are really human.
+Similar to other attacks, spam and harassment harms the assumption in online communities that other users online represent real humans.
 Even following the deactivation of the deployed GPT-4chan bot, discussion on 4chan continued to express concern that subsequent posts may be made by NLG models \cite{kilcher_2022}.
 The more frequently individuals knowingly encounter such models in social media, the less trust they will have in the integrity of online social spaces.

 Mitigation of such attacks would incorporate increased verification of human posting activity.
-Such restrictions would likely include limitations on usage of known proxies and VPNs, and potentially requiring the provision of additional information on sign-up (e.g., emails, phone numbers, payment methods, government IDs), and an increased burden of CAPTCHA challenges.
+Such restrictions would likely include limitations on usage of known proxies and VPNs; potentially requiring the provision of additional information on sign-up (e.g., emails, phone numbers, payment methods, government IDs); and an increased incidence of CAPTCHA challenges.
 The overall result of this is a reduction of online privacy, and increased barriers to participation in online discussion --- both of which may harm user trust in online platforms.